Chlumsky/shadron-gif/README.md

 (The file name specification is optional just like in the `file` initializer.)

-To export an animation as a GIF file, you may declare an MP4 export like this:
+To export an animation as a GIF file, you may declare a GIF export like this:

     export gif(MyAnimation, "output.gif", <framerate>, <duration>, <repeat>);